Ol Pejeta Bush Camp: Information from the owner

 Ol Pejeta operates a unique wildlife-livestock integration model; balancing over 6000 cattle with conservation.
 During the activity guests will learn about the creation of biodiversity hotspots and either help move one of the conservancy’s predator proof cattle ‘bomas’ or assist in a cattle spray race.

-Morning activity: 9h00 duration of 2hours.
+Morning activity: 8 am duration of two hours.
 Closed shoes recommended.
 (At an additional cost)

 Other lodges in Laikipia